intel/neural-compressor/examples/pytorch/nlp/huggingface_models/language-modeling/quantization/llm/ipex/README.md

     --padding
 ```
 > Notes:
-> - INT8 model will be saved into "./saved_results", and the output model can be loaded and evaluated by IPEX.
+> - INT8 model will be saved into "./saved_results" including "./saved_results/best_configure.json" and "./saved_results/best_model.pt", which can be loaded and evaluated by IPEX.
 > - Parameter "--sq-recipes" decides the recipes used to do quantize, details can be found in scripts.